This requires very little skill and gets you into the bones of the building, helping to understand it.

 Having said all that, period buildings are constructed to be extremely resilient and have a structural soundness that can be quite surprising to those familiar with modern levels.
 They have, after all, already survived for hundreds of years!

-• STRIPPING OUT requires very little skill and gets you into the bones of the building, helping to understand it.
+This requires very little skill and gets you into the bones of the building, helping to understand it.

-• POINTING raking out and repointing stonework is time-consuming and fairly expensive to pay someone to do.
+Pointing, raking out and repointing stonework is time-consuming and fairly expensive to pay someone to do.
 With a bit of training, any fairly practical person will become quite proficient.

-• PAINTING & DECORATING is a common DIY task, which has been tried by most of us.
+Painting and decorating is a common DIY task, which has been tried by most of us.
 Even the least skilled should be able to manage the less visible parts of a house.
 It will save you a great deal of cash, too.

-• PLASTERING & TILING are more skilled jobs but well within the scope of a competent amateur; lime and clay plasters that suit period buildings are much more forgiving to use than the fast setting modern equivalents.
+Plastering and tiling are more skilled jobs but well within the scope of a competent amateur; lime and clay plasters that suit period buildings are much more forgiving to use than the fast setting modern equivalents.

 Many period homes are either listed or in a conservation area.
 This can make a considerable difference to what you are allowed to do to the building, particularly any significant changes you wish to make.
 It will certainly add to the complexity of the planning process and require you to provide a lot more information in support of your developments.